puru-samal/IDL-HW4/README.md

 1. Backpropagate through output projection
 2. Split gradients into multiple heads using the `_split_heads` method
 3. Backpropagate through scaled dot-product attention for each head
-4. Merge heads of gradients for Q, K, V using the `_merge_heads` method
+4. Merge heads of gradients for Q, K, V using the `_concat_heads` method
 5. Backpropagate through input projections